itom-project/itom/docs/userDoc/source/gui/qtdesigner.rst

 QTableView          uiItem verticalHeader()
 =================== ====================================================================================

+Please notice, that every method listed above is also valid for a widget, that is derived from the specific class (derived in C++).
+Therefore the additional slots of *QWidget* hold for every other widget, since every widget is derived from *QWidget*.

 .. note:

     Whenever the return value is of type **uiItem**, the original C++ datatype is a pointer to **QWidget**.
 This pointer is specially wrapped in a thread-safe process to the